Rhyanz46/BashAutomation/README.md

 # BashAutomation

 ## CheckMemoryRam.sh
-Send notif to telgram when Memory RAM when get low percentage of Memory RAM
+Send notif to telegram when Memory RAM when get low percentage of Memory RAM